aurollan/Embedded_C_STM32F3/readme_makefile.md

 https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html

 ##### Why use debugging option ?
-We this flags set, debugging symbol will be added to executable.
+With this flags set, debugging symbol will be added to executable.
 We will use them for step by step debugging if we encounter bugs or unexpected behavior.

 ### -g or -g1/2/3